domenipavec/rpi-dashboard/docs/configuration/rpiconf.md

 This is the main configuration file.
 All settings are stored under **[GLOBAL]** section.
 Below is a description of all options:

-### SessionExpires

-Sets the expire time for the Duda session cookie.
-Sessions are used to keep the user logged in.
-Number can be any int value, representing the number of seconds to store the cookie.
-If 0 is used, it means to keep the cookie until current browser session is finished.

-    SessionExpires 0

-By default the configuration is 0.

 ### DefaultAccess

 Sets who has access to modules.
 Available options are: